alexanderzafirov/markov-gibberish/README.md

 # Markov Gibberish

 A small microservice that is capable of generation, storage and retrieval of Markov Chain based gibberish.
 The intended usage is that the user sends a text and a requested length of the gibberish to the REST API.
-The user receives back a response a text response with the generated gibberish.
+The user receives back a text response with the generated gibberish.
-The user can later send a request to the API to get all his generated content or a particular one.
+The user can later send a request to the API to get all the generated content or a particular one.

-From the servers's perspective the client has three choices:
+From the server's perspective the client has three choices:
 - to submit (_POST_) a text for gibberishization and storage
-- to retrieve (_GET_) all his previous submissions or a particular one
+- to retrieve (_GET_) all the previous submissions
+- to retrieve (_GET_) a particular one

 ### Gibberish generation